guigolab/gencode-cls-master-table/README.md

-3 | Single letter code for the stage | `A` (adult), `E` (embryo), `P` (placenta) 4 | Single letter code for the sequencing technology | `O` (ont), `P` (PacBio) 5 | Single letter code for capture status | `P` (pre-capture), `C` (post-capture) 6 | Two digit code for the biological replica | -
+3 | Single letter code for the stage | `A` (adult), `E` (embryo), `P` (placenta) 4 | Single letter code for the sequencing technology | `O` (ont), `P` (PacBio) 5 | Single letter code for capture status | `P` (pre-capture), `C` (post-capture) 6 | Two digit code for the biological replicate | -
-7 | Two digit code for the technical replica | -
+7 | Two digit code for the technical replicate | -

 ### Tissue Codes
 |||